shunkode/MotionDetection_with_picamera2_dropbox/README.md

 # What's this?
 This can shoot videos every time the object caught in a picamera moves.
 Shot videos are sent to dropbox.

+The programs I made is following: main.py, Capture_and_Send.py, update_access_token.py, decorator.py, keyboard_wait.py, judge_os.py and other(README.md etc...).

 # System overview
 ![system overview](https://github.com/shunkode/MotionDetection_with_picamera2_dropbox/assets/106649051/a6c2814f-4faf-4c20-8cc0-07823a67d5e1)